Anti-displacement/anti-displacement-framework/CONTRIBUTING.md

 Anti-Displacement is an open initiative focused on understanding and designing frameworks for **human-AI collaboration and workforce resilience**.

-We welcome contributions from developers, researchers, founders, economists, and anyone interested in the future of human intelligence.
+We welcome contributions from developers, researchers, founders, economists, and anyone interested in athe future of human intelligence.

 ---